Attack Anxiety: The No-BS Guide to Winning the War in Your Head

 Anxiety-Free Lifestyle Tips

-Creating an anxiety-free lifestyle isn’t about eliminating stress (that’s impossible and, frankly, boring).
-It’s about building resilience and confidence to handle whatever life throws at you.
+Attacking anxiety isn’t about eliminating stress (that’s impossible and, frankly, boring).
+It’s about building resilience and confidence to handle whatever comes your way.

 Lack of sleep is like rocket fuel for anxiety.
 Aim for 7-9 hours of quality sleep each night.
 Establish a relaxing bedtime routine and stick to a consistent sleep schedule, even on weekends.
 (2)